OSHA 10-Hour General Industry - English

 To register or for more information

-Classes are $30.
 Advanced registration is required due to limited seating.
 All participants are required to show a photo ID.
-Registration is required due to limited space.
-You may register online by clicking on a class link below.
 Click on TSA Acceptable Documentation.
 Classes are $30.
 Registration is required due to limited space.
 Email safetytraining@tdi.texas.gov or call 512-804-4610 for more information.

 Related Links: OSHA 10-Hour Construction Training